-to collect samples from blood vessels coming from the pituitary gland near the brain and also from a vein in your arm.
-You will get an injection of CRH, and samples of your blood near your pituitary gland and from your arm are taken.
+In these tests, a small tube called a catheter is used.
+A health professional uses it to collect samples from blood vessels coming from the pituitary gland near the brain and also from a vein in your arm.
+First you will get a shot of CRH.
+Then samples of your blood near your pituitary gland and from your arm are taken.